Rico Nasty: Influences

 Musically, Rico Nasty has cited Joan Jett, Avril Lavigne and Rihanna as her biggest influences.
-She has been named as an influence on Flo Milli, and ppcocaine.
+She has been named as an influence on Flo Milli and ppcocaine.

 Alter egos and appearance

 Rico Nasty's use of alter egos and personas in her music have varied throughout her career.
-These include "Tacobella" (a "vulnerable, sensitive persona"), and "Trap Lavigne", which is inspired by Avril Lavigne.
-Rico Nasty told NME that her personas are inspired by David Bowie, Tyler, the Creator, and Nicki Minaj."
+These include "Tacobella" (a "vulnerable, sensitive persona"), and "Trap Lavigne", who is inspired by Avril Lavigne.
+Rico Nasty told NME that her other personas are inspired by David Bowie, Tyler, the Creator, and Nicki Minaj.

 Rico Nasty is known for her unique style in punk fashion.
 Kyle Munzenrieder of the American fashion magazine W has described her as a "maximalist fashion icon".
 Kyann-Sian Williams of NME wrote, "With her androgynous nature and outlandish style, Rico has been an icon for outcasts for years."